Parakconcepts/CybersecurityProjects/README.md

 # CybersecurityProjects
 Scripts and pdf containg codes for automation
-Python and Bash scripts for monitoring system usage Automating an anonymous penetration into a remote server using the Bash scripts
+Python and Bash scripts for monitoring system usage

+A bash script to automatically execute commands(penetration) on a remote server anonymously from my local system